TSEC-GEEKS/tsecgeeks.in/_posts/2022-4-16-Get-Github-Student-Pack.md

 After doing this, you would be able to use GitHub Copilot.

-Note: As this tool is helpful, use it fairly.
+**Note**: As this tool is helpful, use it fairly.
 It is always better to write code on your own and be less dependent on such tools.

 That's it, you are all set to for the hands-on learning experience.